Cool things to do in Camden Market

-But it was those characters that made Camden market london the place that it is today.
+It was those characters that made Camden market London the place that it is today.
 Whether you’re an old punk into goth or retro – as in those 70’s style platform boots or steampunk Camden Market has it all.
 It’s only one of many street markets in London but it has the punkiest style for sure.